 Host, Chris, provides great insight into a variety of beer styles with a calm, cool voice that you expect from a late-night advice column.
 Speaking to his skill as a tastemaker, Chris knows what will make beer sell.
 Whether that be the trending styles, visuals of a beer, or branding.
 This is the perfect beer podcast for anyone that starts drawing up business plans whenever the DIPA’s come out.

 Speaking of starting new ventures, I feel like everyone either is or has that one friend who wants to start a new project when they get sloppy.
 This beer podcast feels like what would happen if that friend remembered all the plans they made the night before.

-This beer podcast is actually part of a greater collective that includes people from all around the world either writing blogs, interviewing people within the beer community, or just letting their freak flag fly.
-Their more traditional pitch is an interview style show where a member of the collective interviews an interesting person within the industry.
+This beer podcast is actually part of a greater collective that includes people from all around the world either writing blogs, interviews with brewers, or just letting their freak flag fly.
+Their more traditional pitch is an interview-style show where a member of the collective interviews an interesting person within the beer industry.

 Packed in between those semi-ordinary episodes are a collection of different projects that break up the flow and showcase a group of people with a deep, creative passion for beer.
 Some episodes include readings from a blog detailing specific memories or philosophical meditations on the beverage, or even a short song inspired by resident composer Andrew Thiboldeaux’s favorite beer.